The best PDF editors let you do even more with PDF files from marking them up to making changes to the text and images

 You can access all of Preview's editing tools without opening Preview, as long as you're running macOS 10.14 Mojave or later.
-Just use QuickLook to view a PDF, then turn to the Markup button in that mode.
+Just use QuickLook to view a PDF, then click on the Markup button in that mode.

-Readdle's macOS-only PDF Expert is a popular PDF-editing tool that allows you to make changes to text in existing PDF documents, including by removing and replacing images, updating text, and adding text of your own.
+Readdle's macOS-only PDF Expert is a popular PDF-editing tool that allows you to make changes to text in existing PDF documents by removing and replacing images, updating text, and adding text of your own.
 PDF Expert lacks OCR capabilities, so if you want to edit text in scanned documents, you'll need to look beyond this program.

 Of all the apps I tested, PDF Expert has the cleanest interface and therefore was the most pleasant to use.
 Two tabs appear at the top of the screen: Annotate and Edit.
 Clicking one of them gives you an appropriate selection of tools to perform either annotation or editing tasks.

 PDF Expert's editing tools are flawless.
 Click text in your PDF, and tools for editing text will slide out so you can make changes.
 Select an image, and tools for changing the image appear.
 You can move selected text anywhere on the page you want or remove it altogether.

-PDF Expert struggles with large documents; otherwise, this would have been my top pick for both macOS and Windows.
-But every time I attempted to open my nearly 450-page test file, PDF Expert hung.
-Until this program behaves more dependably, look elsewhere if you tend to work with larger documents.(opens in new tab)
+PDF Expert struggles with large documents; otherwise, this would have been my top pick for Mac.
+However, every time I attempted to open my nearly 450-page test file, PDF Expert hung.
+Until this program behaves more dependably, look elsewhere if you tend to work with larger documents.
+There's also a Windows version in development and you can sign up to get notified when it's ready.

 Wondershare's PDFelement Pro is a full-featured PDF editor with an OCR engine for recognizing scanned text and a standard set of tools.
 With those, you can fill in forms, annotate documents, create and add signatures, and edit images within a document.